orcasgit/python-healthvault/docs/index.rst

 This is a library to help Python programs access Microsoft's HealthVault.

-If you're not familiar with HealthVault, start here: http://msdn.microsoft.com/en-us/healthvault/default
+If you're not familiar with HealthVault, start at the `HealthVault Developer Center <http://msdn.microsoft.com/en-us/healthvault/default>`_.

-- Read this early and repeatedly: HealthVault platform technical overview http://msdn.microsoft.com/en-us/healthvault/jj127438
+- Read this early and repeatedly: `HealthVault platform technical overview <http://msdn.microsoft.com/en-us/healthvault/jj127438>`_
-- Also: HealthVault development basics http://msdn.microsoft.com/en-us/healthvault/jj127014.aspx
+- Also: `HealthVault development basics <http://msdn.microsoft.com/en-us/healthvault/jj127014.aspx>`_

-I think you go to the HealthVault Application Configuration Center (ACC) http://msdn.microsoft.com/en-us/library/jj582782.aspx to create your account and define a HealthVault application.
+Go to the `HealthVault Application Configuration Center (ACC) <http://msdn.microsoft.com/en-us/library/jj582782.aspx>`_ to create your account and define a HealthVault application.

-Create a new public/private key pair and upload the public key to the ACC http://msdn.microsoft.com/en-us/library/ff803601.aspx
+Create a new public/private key pair and upload the public key to the ACC - see :ref:`keys` and `the doc on uploading your public key <http://msdn.microsoft.com/en-us/library/ff803601.aspx>`_.

 If you're developing a web application, you'll start by redirecting your user to the HealthVault APPAUTH link to authorize your app to access their data.
+You can call :py:meth:`healthvaultlib.HealthVaultConn.authorization_url` to get the URL to send them to.
-When that's done, MS will redirect the user back to a URL in your app, passing an auth token (http://msdn.microsoft.com/en-us/library/ff803620.aspx#APPAUTH) which your app will save.
+When that's done, MS will redirect the user back to a URL in your app, passing an `auth token
+<http://msdn.microsoft.com/en-us/library/ff803620.aspx#APPAUTH>`_ which your app will save.

-Next, construct a `HealthVaultConn` object.
+Next, construct a :py:class:`HealthVaultConn` object.
 You'll use that object to access the user's HealthVault data.

-To construct a `HealthVaultConn` object, you'll need the following information:
+To construct a :py:class:`HealthVaultConn` object, you'll need the following information:

 * Your public and private keys - you create these; see :ref:`keys`.
 * Your APP ID - a UUID, this is assigned when you create your app on the ACC